 One of my agents: an amazing, competent and experienced Realtor, came to me the other day worried about how she can serve her buyer if he can just find listings on the Zillow app.
 She felt insecure about how she could compete with this monster website.
 We had a long conversation about her worth and what she has to offer.
 It took some pointing out to remind her why a website and its algorithm are no match for her.

 They’re not even close.

-Z simply buys our MLS (that’s Multiple Listing Service for you non-agents out there) information through a syndication agreement and posts it on their own web site.
-They spend lots and lots of money to be placed as number one on Google search pages so that when a consumer is searching for real estate services, Z comes up first.
+Zillow simply buys our MLS (that’s Multiple Listing Service for you non-agents out there) information through a syndication agreement and posts it on their own web site.
+They spend lots and lots of money to be placed as number one on Google search pages so that when a consumer is searching for real estate services, Zillow comes up first.

-Z brags all over the place about how they are number one.
-All of this Google advertising costs big bucks, so how does Z afford it?
+Zillow brags all over the place about how they are number one.
+All of this Google advertising costs big bucks, so how does Zillow afford it?
 That’s where you and your credit card come in.
-If you click on the Z web site and inquire about advertising, this is what you get:
+If you click on the Zillow web site and inquire about advertising, this is what you get:

 Become a Premier Agent Today!
 Get in front of buyers and sellers in the largest online real estate network.

 Check out this handy infographic to see how we all get screwed.